Blankll/note/aws/aws-storage.md

 - Uses NFSv4.I protocol
 - Uses security group to control access to EFS
 - Compatible with Linux based AMI(not support windows)
+-  EFS can be mounted to on-premises servers by enabling AWS Direct Connect

 Performance  mode: